2026 Inspiring Tasmania Grants Guidelines

 Successful grantees are required to

-• Sign a letter of agreement
+• Sign a letter of agreement (example for science week and STEM community)

 • Acknowledge grant funding by including the Inspiring Australia logo on all promotional materials and where possible, display an Inspiring Australia Tasmania banner at grant-funded events.

-• For grants funded under the National Science Week Scheme, list events/activities on the National Science Week website by 1 June 2025 and include the National Science Week logo in addition to the Inspiring Australia logo.
+• For grants funded under the National Science Week Scheme, list events/activities on the National Science Week website by 1 June 2026 and include the National Science Week logo in addition to the Inspiring Australia logo.

 • Provide an evaluation report after the completion of the activity by the due date specified in the grant agreement.